The Joint Stock Company in Germany

 The German joint stock company must register for taxation purposes.
 The management board is required to maintain the accounts.
 They must also prepare the annual accounts, the annual balance sheet, the profit and loss statements and other notes on the bookkeeping.
 The accounts will be verified by the supervisory board.

 With respect to the taxation of German joint stock companies, they will be subject to the corporate tax, the dividend tax and the trade tax.
+Depending on the types of goods or services they provide, joint stock companies will also be subject to VAT registration.

 If you need help with the registration procedure for a joint stock corporation you can contact our lawyers in Germany.